JackJPowell/uc-intg-samsungtv/README.md

 ### Network

 - The Samsung TV device must be on the same network subnet as the Remote.
 - When using DHCP: a static IP address reservation for the Samsung TV device(s) is recommended.
-  This speeds up reconnection and helps to identify the device again if Samsung changes the (not so) unique device identifiers.
+- SDDP discovery is used to detect your Samsung TV on the network.
+  - This functionality may need to be manually enabled on your TV.
+  - Settings / General / Network / Expert Settings / IP Remote (Enabled)

 ### Samsung TV device